Full-Time

 • Participate in special projects as needed

 thredUP operates an online platform for buying and selling secondhand clothing, shoes, and accessories.
 Users can sell their gently used items by sending them to thredUP, where the company inspects, photographs, and lists them for sale.
-Buyers can find a variety of products, including premium brands, often at significant discounts. thredUP generates revenue by taking a commission on each sale and offers a "Clean Out" service that allows sellers to send in items for free, simplifying the process of decluttering.
-Unlike many competitors, thredUP emphasizes sustainability and affordability, appealing to budget-conscious and eco-friendly shoppers.
-The company's goal is to make secondhand shopping convenient and accessible, promoting conscious consumerism.
+Buyers can find a variety of products, including high-end brands, often at significant discounts. thredUP generates revenue by taking a commission on each sale and offers a "Clean Out" service that allows sellers to send in items for free, simplifying the process of decluttering.
+The platform also features a section for brand-new items at reduced prices, appealing to a broad customer base. thredUP stands out in the resale market by focusing on convenience and sustainability, catering to budget-conscious and eco-friendly shoppers.
+The company's goal is to make secondhand shopping accessible and appealing, promoting conscious consumerism.

 Company Size